jbeliao/SLAM/README.md

 /!\
 First of all :
-- download SLAM, SLAMpy and swipe-installer and put them in the same repository.
+- download SLAM and swipe-installer and put them in the same repository.
 - then, follow the instructions below:
 /!\